chloenayon/cs410final/a3/part2/ESP32_code/README.md

-The main.c for the ESP code is labeled main.c under /main
+The main.c for the ESP code is labeled mcpwm_brushed_dc_control.c under /main